--mlockall

 This option exposes the SSL connection to a man-in-the-

-middle attack obtaining the initial CA certificate
+middle attack obtaining the initial CA certificate, but it

 may be useful for bootstrapping.